 - Stretch in ways that help to lengthen your diaphragm and massage your liver when you can (in the shower is great).
 This image below of me stretching is not only a great stretch for our hip-flexor muscles in the front of the thigh, but if you sit all day at a desk and your liver is compressed from fat that accumulates under the diaphragm as it did for me, then it’s a great stretch for your liver and gall-bladder to do at the end of the day.

 The ageing of our organs offers a ‘perfect-storm’ when menopause arrives.
 This means that we have to learn how to make some lifestyle adjustments to accommodate these changes.
 Otherwise our weight gain creeps on and on as the years advance.
-With increased weight gain, then cardiac and metabolic health can change as we move into post-menopause and for too many women, it becomes a time of life when, instead of feeling healthy, they feel exhausted, sick and overweight instead.
+With increased weight gain, then cardiac and metabolic health can change as we move into post-menopause.
+For too many women, what ensues is frustration and confusion, as, instead of feeling healthy and vibrant, they may feel exhausted, sick and overweight instead.

 If this is how you are feeling, then try to come on board the 12 week menopause weight loss programme if you can.

 Health and medical researchers already know from research on our mother’s generation, that weight gain around the trunk at this time of life sends women into post-menopause heart disease, obesity and Type 2 diabetes.
 For many women putting on a lot of belly fat, or if you have the ‘hard-fat’ sitting around your abdomen, then please try to come on board into my ‘Menopause Weight Loss Program .
 With many of you still experiencing difficulties with the Covid-chaos, I have kept savings of NZ$50 going.
 The programme is called ‘Transform Me’ because this is what it did for me as well as others.
-It’s all online and costs only NZ$299 (UK£149.5 or AUS$287).
+It’s all online and with the savings, this costs only NZ$249 (normally $299) which is UK£135 or AUS$235.
 There are monthly payment options for the 3 months as well.
 Please apply the promo code ATHOME20 when you purchase.

 Why is it 3 months?
-Because that’s how long it takes for you to turn around your liver, reset your hormones for your ageing and discover how to change your habits and routines so that you thrive at this stage of life.
+Because that’s how long it takes for you to turn around your liver, reset your hormones for your ageing and discover how to change your nutrition, sleep and exercise habits so that you thrive at this stage of life.
 I can’t wait to help you.

 Brady, C. (2015).
 Liver disease and menopause.
 World J Gastroenterology, 21(25): 7613-7620.